CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2016

 - Everything is necessarily-related because it’s derivative.

-- It is expanding humongously larger than we are accustomed to be thinking.
+- It is expanding, ever-humongous number, larger than what we are accustomed to be thinking.

-- And, it would appear to go on forever, that is, be open-ended and entirely dynamic.
+- And, it would appear to go on forever; that is, it is an open-ended and entirely dynamic number.

 Space-time.
 To take in all this growth or expansion (perhaps best called inflation) into our deep understanding of things, we need real starting points.
 One second sounds reasonably short, but light has already traveled 299,792,458 meters (in a vacuum).
 In just one second our universe is already quite large.
 It begs the question, “What would be the smallest possible units of space (length) and time?”

 Planck Length and Planck Time.
 It took about a year to begin to understand Planck Length and Planck Time.
 One of our teachers was MIT’s Frank Wilczek with his many helpful books and articles.
-When we multiply both numbers by 2, over and over again, it takes 67 doublings before we are in the range of particle physics such as the proton and fermion.
-It will take another 20 doublings of Planck time before time can even be measured.
+When we multiply both numbers by 2, over and over again, it takes 67 doublings before we are in the range of particle physics such as the proton, fermion and quark.
+It will take another 10 doublings of Planck time before a fractional unit of time can even be measured.
 At one second, there have already been just over 143 doublings.
 In one year there will be just over 168 doublings and the universe will have expanded 9.460 trillion kilometers (9,460,536,207,068.016 kilometers, called a light year) which is getting “very close” to the gravitational reach of our Solar System.

-With just over 200 doublings of the base Planck units, we are at the Age of the Universe and the Observable Universe.
-We have the entire universe, from its beginning to the current time, all contained within just over 200 doublings, or notations, or groups, sets, clusters, or domains.
+Within just 202 doublings of those base Planck units, we are at the Age of the Universe and the Observable Universe.
+We have the entire universe, from its beginning to the current time, all contained within 202 doublings, or notations, or groups, sets, clusters, or domains.

 Let there be Light.
-Something else quite naturally and logically wonderful is happening with each doubling.
+Something else, quite naturally and logically wonderful, is happening within each doubling.
 In every notation, every doubling, space when divided by time approximates the speed of light (this simple equation is right out of Max Planck’s 1899 work).

 So what?
 Those familiar with Stephen Hawking and the big bang theory might immediately see that there is no big bang in this model.
 Everything, everywhere, for all time, has progressed by doublings from the smallest units possible, and simply have doubled, over and over and over again.

 1. Big Bang Fizzle.
 Quieting that big bang is no small feat.
 To begin to minimize its de facto nihilism could be huge.
 In its place could be an ordering system that literally touches everything, everywhere, throughout all time throughout the entire universe.
-If you’d like to read more about it, there are these two postings, Quiet Expansion and Homogeneity and Isotropy.
+If you’d like to read more about it, there are many postings; Quiet Expansion and Homogeneity and Isotropy to start.

 2. The Small-scale Universe Grid or Matrix.
 Those doublings where the numbers fall below the possible measurements of today’s instrumentation offer a special intellectual challenge.
 Though apparently not beyond the limits for our minds, logic and mathematics, this range of doublings from the Planck base units to those things that are measurable requires continued analysis and study.
 Within this scale, we predict there are major discoveries awaiting.
 Here are a few predictions: (1) The mind and sleep will find a place on the grid!
 (2) Mathematics and philosophy will have a place within this grid.
 (3) An entirely new science, intuited by many, will finally give the smallest units of energy (called quantum fluctuations) a place on this grid or matrix.